mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s4_mk2.rst

 :hwlabel:`FILTER` knob                              Controls QuickEffect superknob.
 This controls the Filter effect by default, but a different effect can be chosen in the Equalizer section of Mixxs’s Preferences.
-:hwlabel:`SNAP`                                     Toggles library fullscreen :hwlabel:`LOOP RECORD`                              Toggles recording :hwlabel:`PLAY`                                     Hold down to use as a modifier.
+:hwlabel:`SNAP`                                     Toggles library fullscreen :hwlabel:`LOOP RECORD`                              Toggles recording
+:hwlabel: `LOOP RECORDER PLAY`                      Hold down to use as a modifier.
 :hwlabel:`SHIFT` + :hwlabel:`Gain`                  Up/down will move the beatgrid
 :hwlabel:`BROWSE` encoder                           Up/down will browse in the focused library pane.
 Clicking in acts like a double click on the mouse.
 ==================================================  =========================================================================